GlaivePro/php-sf/README.md

 ### Geometry class

-In addition to base Expression tools, `Geometry` (and all the GIS subclass) has these helpers:
+In addition to base Expression tools, `Geometry` (and all the GIS subclasses) has these helpers:

 ```php
 // Wrap the expression in a function call